AckerlyXu/heima/articles/hdinsight/hdinsight-apache-spark-use-bi-tools.md

-<properties
+---
-    pageTitle="Use BI tools with Apache Spark on Azure HDInsight | Azure" description="Step-by-step instructions on how to use notebooks with Apache Spark to create schemas on raw data, save them as tables, and then use BI tools on the table for data analytics" services="hdinsight"
+title: Use BI tools with Apache Spark on Azure HDInsight | Azure
+description: Step-by-step instructions on how to use notebooks with Apache Spark to create schemas on raw data, save them as tables, and then use BI tools on the table for data analytics
-    documentationcenter=""
-    author="nitinme"
-    manager="jhubbard"
-    editor="cgronlun"
-    tags="azure-portal" />
-<tags
-    ms.assetid="1448b536-9bc8-46bc-bbc6-d7001623642a"
-    ms.service="hdinsight"
-    ms.workload="big-data"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="03/13/2017"
-    wacn.date=""
-    ms.author="nitinme" />
+services: hdinsight
+documentationcenter: ''
+author: nitinme
+manager: jhubbard
+editor: cgronlun
+tags: azure-portal

+ms.assetid: 1448b536-9bc8-46bc-bbc6-d7001623642a
+ms.service: hdinsight
+ms.workload: big-data
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 03/13/2017
+wacn.date: ''
+ms.author: nitinme
+---

 # Use BI tools with Apache Spark cluster on Azure HDInsight

 Learn how to use Apache Spark in Azure HDInsight to analyze a raw sample data set and then use BI tools to visualize the data.
 This article demonstrates how to use BI tools such as Power BI and Tableau with HDInsight Spark clusters.

-> [AZURE.NOTE]
+> [!NOTE]
 > Connectivity with BI tools described in this article is not supported on Spark 2.1 on Azure HDInsight 3.6 Preview.
 Only Spark versions 1.6 and 2.0 (HDInsight 3.4, 3.5 respectively) are supported.
 >